cycleplatform/docs-portal/docs/reference/pipelines/pipelines.md

 After creating the trigger key, the secret will be available only once, so please copy the secret into a secure place before navigating away from the page.

 Also, on the page, will be an example HTTP call showing how to use the trigger key.

+### Trigger Keys with Variables
+If you're using [pipeline variables](/reference/pipelines/variables/), you'll see that there is extra data needed for each use of the key.
+Make sure you're submitting the trigger with the additional variable data you've outlined in your pipeline!

 ### Managing Trigger Keys
 When looking at the available trigger keys, a user can click on a specific key to see the current key settings.